xiliourt/Suno-Architect/README.md

   - Song title
   - Suno style settings (weirdness %, style %, exclude, and male/female/none)
   - Lyrics including Suno style tags
-  - JavaScript pastable into console on Suno create page (autofills everything)
   - Lyrics without tags, copy pastable for elsewhere.
 Also used via the API below to remove tags in displayed lyrics.
 - **OPTIONAL:** Utilises Suno API
   - Requires an easily obtainable token (which may expire at times)